jtlapp/tape/readme.markdown

 - `-nN` - Runs only test number `N`
 - `-s` - Stops after the 1st test in which assertions fail
-- `-sN` - Stops after the Nth test in whish assertions fail
+- `-sN` - Stops after the Nth test in which assertions fail

 To use `tapeo`, the tests themselves must specify `test = require('tapeo')` until `tape` supports the hooks that `tapeo` provides.